dxphilo/me/content/articles/article-idea-generation.md

 Documenting new things I have learnt always has proved handy in generating article ideas.
 I try to break it down into things that I can refer to and learn how I did them earlier.
 This kind of article I like to structure them into "how to" articles.

-For instance, when I learn let’s say about conditional rendering in Vue.js, I would write an article related to the title “how to perform conditional rendering in Vue.js”.
+For instance, when I learn let’s say about conditional rendering in Vue.js, I would write an article on “conditional rendering in Vue.js”.

 this is one of the ways I get ideas for my article and it is very effective for everyone.